 From high-end designer outlets to winding arrays of market stalls, shopping in Spain is a must-do activity.
 In high street shops, the price you see is the price you pay.
 Most markets welcome haggling for prices but beware of counterfeit items.
 Remember that many stores may close in the afternoon for siesta.
 The currency used is the Euro.

 Spain’s Exquisite Dishes

-If you plan to go on holidays to Spain, be sure to sample some of the local cuisines.
+If you plan to go on holiday to Spain, be sure to sample some of the local cuisines.
 The most popular dish is paella, a delicious combination of rice and seafood.
 Diet also features cold soups, such as gazpacho, meats including Spanish ham and chorizo, and hard cheeses like Manchego.
 Wash down your meals with Spanish red wines and beers enjoyed responsibly.